BehaviorEnterprises/Fex/README.md

 provide one wave file, it will create a spectrogram, and do virtual nothing else of value.
 The windows build will not yet build.

+Update, the windows version now runs to the same degree as the linux version

 ## TODO